-Our median Ethnicity Pay Gap is largely driven by our lower and lower middle pay quartiles, where we see a higher proportion of black, Asian, and other ethnic minority employees.
+Our Ethnicity Pay Gap has increased compared to the last reporting year.
+This is largely driven by an increase in the proportion of black, Asian and other ethnic minority employees in our lower middle pay quartile.

 Partner Ethnicity Pay Gap